tkudryn/cs450-final/README.md

 ## Developers and roles

-There were three developers
+There were three developers, each with a specific role:
-Front-end
+* Emily Risley: Front-end and team lead
-Back-end
+* Nicholas Grogg: Web server and database Back-end
-Data Scientist
+* Timothy Kudryn: Data Scientist plot specialist